hphelion/documentation/network-quickstart.md

 ##Customizing your network## {#customize}

-You can use the default network or customize the default network using either the HP Public Cloud CLI or the HP Public Cloud Console.
+You customize the default network using either the HP Public Cloud 13.5 CLI or the HP Public Cloud Console.

 When you first activate the compute service, a [default](#default) configuration is created that should provide enough capacity for typical needs.
 However, you can create a new network, allowing you to assign a specific IP address to the network and subnet.